UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 ```

 For any combination of *ntee* arguments, *preview_ntee* returns **all**
-codes that fit **any** of the arguments.
-Thus, in the above example NTEE
+codes that match **any** of the specified arguments.
+Thus, in the above
-codes for both \`UNI\* and *CXX* were printed out.
+example NTEE codes for both *UNI* and *CXX* were displayed.

 ## Returning to get_data()

 The same set of *ntee* arguments used by *preview_ntee()* are also used
 by
 [`get_data()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/get_data.html).
-The below code snippet downloads core data from the year 2015 for all
+The code snippet below downloads core data from the year 2015 for all
 non-profits that file both full 990s and 990EZs, filtering for
-nonprofits belonging to the Education Industry Group.
+nonprofits belonging to the *Education* Industry Group.

 ``` r
 core <- get_data(dsname = "core",